-Figure 1: Various Factors Leading to Mental Health Stigma Among Women Working in Healthcare

-Obtaining input with the goal to improve and offer flexibility in job performance.
-To minimise the fear of being stigmatised with mental disorders, awareness should be raised in the workplace.
+Figure 1: Various Factors Leading to Mental Health Stigma Among Women Working in Healthcare stigmatised with mental disorders, awareness should be raised in the workplace.
 On a large scale, we can establish mental health awareness programmes aimed at women working in healthcare through organisations dedicated to this cause.